Step-by-Step Guide

 As AI agents take over routine work, deliberately redirect your team's freed-up time to high-value growth activities.
 Move support agents from ticket resolution to customer success roles where they proactively reduce churn and identify upsell opportunities.
 Shift sales reps from administrative tasks to relationship building and consultative selling.
 Transition operations staff from manual processing to strategic process improvement.

 Track the productivity impact of reallocation alongside the direct savings from automation.
 If your support team goes from resolving tickets to driving customer success, measure the impact on retention and expansion revenue.
 If your sales team spends less time on data entry and more time on calls, measure the impact on pipeline generation.
-These metrics demonstrate that AI agents do not just save money; they enable revenue growth.
+These metrics demonstrate that AI agents don't just save money — they enable revenue growth.

 4